Frequently Asked Questions

 Data centers typically generate relatively low traffic compared to many other industrial uses.
 Daily activity generally involves a modest workforce - approximately 20 to 50 employees per phase - along with occasional service visits and infrequent equipment deliveries.
 The facility is not open to the public and does not rely on continuous freight operations.

 A new entrance from Southern Boulevard has already been constructed to safely access the site, with additional turning lanes, and a commitment to install a traffic signal once warranted.
+The Public Health & Safety Assessment concluded that construction and operational traffic will not disrupt normal traffic flow or access in the surrounding area.
+To read the Public Health & Safety Assessment, click here.

 What safety measures will be in place?